heydevanand/carpool/README.md

 The application is configured to use MongoDB Atlas with the provided connection string.
 The database name is `pg-carpool`.

-## Default Locations
+## Current Locations

-The seed script adds the following sample locations:
+### PG Locations:
+- **Nayi PG**: GPS coordinates for automatic detection
+- **Puraani PG**: GPS coordinates for automatic detection

+### Office Locations:
+- ABC Gol Chakkar
+- ABC Theka
-- PG Main Gate
+- Advant
+- Branch Office
-- Tech Park Gate 1
+- Candor Gate No. 3
-- Electronic City Metro
-- Koramangala BDA Complex
-- Whitefield Railway Station
-- HSR Layout
-- Indiranagar Metro
+- Corporate Office
-- Brigade Road
+- Main Office

 ## Usage Workflow

 ### For Residents:
-1. Open the website
+1. Open the website (GPS will auto-detect your location)
-2. Check if any available ride matches your time and route
-3. If yes, join the ride by providing your name and phone
-4. If no suitable ride exists, create a new ride
-5. Wait for others to join your ride
+2. Journey type will be suggested based on your location:
+   - Near PG → "TO Office" with drop location selection
+   - Away from PG → "FROM Office" with pickup location selection
+3. Select your preferred date/time (15-minute intervals, 8 AM - 8 PM)
+4. Submit ride request or join existing rides
+5. View passenger contact information for coordination

-### For PG Service Provider:
+### For Admins:
-1. Open admin dashboard to see all rides
+1. Login to admin dashboard at `/admin`
-2. Monitor ride status and passenger count
-3. Start rides when it's time for departure
-4. Mark rides as completed after drop-off
+2. View only future/current rides (past rides auto-archived)
+3. Use single "Delete" button to archive rides
-5. Manage locations as needed through the admin panel
+4. Manage locations through admin panel
+5. System automatically cleans up old data

 ## API Endpoints